vimocmeo/vimocmeo.github.io/Routine.md

 19:00: Work.

-21:00: Stay away from electronic device.
+21:00: Write your dairy then stay away from electronic device.
 You can read book, take care your wife and family.

 22:00: Sleep.